FlyingFathead/ChatKeke/README.md

 ChatKeke is open to contributions and improvements.
 Potential areas of development include enhancing the user interface, optimizing the backend server, and integrating with other AI models or services.

+- Context memory has been added but the functionality needs to be observed further.
-- Context memory and other chat mode tweaks are still to be implemented, as well as a potential hyperparameter user panel, etc.
+- Other chat mode tweaks are still to be implemented, as well as a potential hyperparameter user panel, etc.

 # License